 This trail is also known as #2, and features on Culture Trip’s 10-day small-group northern Italy adventure.
 It is the most popular route in the Cinque Terre and connects all five towns in four different sections.
 There’s an entrance fee, which is included if you buy a Cinque Terre Card, and the path is roughly 12km (7.5mi) long.

-Each of the five towns have a sanctuary above them.
-By taking the paths #3-8 between Monterosso and Riomaggiore, you can visit each of them; Nostra Signora della Salute, Nostra Signora delle Grazie, Nostra Signora di Montenero, Nostra Signora di Reggio and Nostra Signora di Soviore.
+Each of the five towns has a sanctuary above them.
+By taking the paths #3-8, between Monterosso and Riomaggiore, you can visit each of them; Nostra Signora della Salute, Nostra Signora delle Grazie, Nostra Signora di Montenero, Nostra Signora di Reggio and Nostra Signora di Soviore.
 The entire hike takes about five hours and there is no entrance fee.

-This popular route begins and ends just beyond the boundaries of the Cinque Terre going from Levanto to Portovenere.
-The entire length is about 25 miles.
-The easiest section of this trail is from Portovenere to Colle del Telegrafo, and it is about five miles long.
+This popular route begins and ends just beyond the boundaries of the Cinque Terre, going from Levanto to Portovenere.
+Comprising about 40km (25mi), the easiest section of this trail is from Portovenere to Colle del Telegrafo, which is about 8km (5mi).
 Plan on leaving at least three to four hours for the hike, as the views from this hill are great.
 You will be able to spot the island of Palmaria in the distance in the Bay of La Spezia.

-If the allure of the water is too much for you, then there is a “trail” in the sea.
+If the allure of the water is too much for you, then there is also a ‘trail’ in the sea.
 From Vernazza to Riomaggiore, there are buoys that mark an area safe from boats to swim along the coast.
-You will swim through small rock channels, spot sea birds, incredible corals and be able see the villages from a unique perspective.
+You will swim through small rock channels, spot sea birds, incredible coral and will also be able to see the villages from a unique perspective.